turingschool/curriculum/source/projects/supper_skip.markdown

 whole process.
 Your names for some steps may vary, but the overall process should look something like:

-1. Paid
-2. Ready for Preparation
+1. Ready for Preparation
-3. Cancelled
+2. Cancelled
-4. In Preparation
+3. In Preparation
-5. Ready for Delivery
+4. Ready for Delivery
-6. Out for Delivery
+5. Out for Delivery
-7. Delivered / Completed
+6. Delivered / Completed

 Unfortunately, we can't afford to refund orders that have already been made, so once an order has progressed to "in preparation" or beyond, it can no longer be